Chewposhi/Information-Retrieval/frontend/README.md

 ### Starting the react application

 Open terminal, cd to frontend, run 'npm start'.
-THe website should be started in your browser.
+The website should be started in your browser.
 If modules are missing, refer to troubleshoot below.

 ### Starting json server